cshadd/fetch-bot/README.md

 ### IDEs
 You may use any IDE of your choice to edit project files.
 We have included files for importing the project into Visual Studio 2017 or higher and Eclipse Oxygen or higher.
 These would be ``fetch-bot.sln`` and ``.project`` respectively.

-## Installing
+## Installing The Project Software
-Before installing this software, you must make sure that you have installed all the dependencies necessary and have assembled the hardware correctly.
+Before installing this project, you must make sure that you have installed all the dependencies necessary and have assembled the hardware correctly.

 ### Easy Install
 Execute